Supervisor/supervisor/docs/index.rst

 Overview
 --------

-``supervisor`` is a client/server system that allows its users to monitor and control a number of processes on UNIX-like operating systems.
+Supervisor is a client/server system that allows its users to monitor and control a number of processes on UNIX-like operating systems.

 It shares some of the same goals of programs like :term:`launchd`, :term:`daemontools`, and :term:`runit`.
 Unlike some of these programs,